Chrysler 300 non-letter series

-The Chrysler 300 (Chrysler 300 Sport Series) was a full-size automobile produced by Chrysler from 1962 until 1971.
+The Chrysler 300 (Chrysler 300 Sport Series) is a full-size automobile produced by Chrysler from 1962 until 1971.
 It was a continuation of the earlier Chrysler 300 letter series.
 Chrysler decided to consolidate its product line and the sedan replaced the 1961 Chrysler Windsor, which itself filled the place in Chrysler's line previously occupied by the Saratoga just the year before that (1960) and also filled in for the discontinued DeSoto product line.
 At the time, it was considered a luxurious "muscle car", with all the performance of the Dodge and Plymouth products of the time, but with the luxury features expected of the Chrysler name.

 The 300 was positioned as a more affordable version of the exclusive 300 "letter series", and a sporty variant of a full-size automobile, adding 4-door hardtop version and running alongside that model until its discontinuation in 1966.
 It became the sole 300 model until 1971, when production ended.
 The 300 name returned to the Chrysler line in 1979 as an option package on the Cordoba coupe.

 1962–1964

 The Sport Series was introduced in 1962 along with the letter series 300H when DeSoto was cancelled.
-The Sport Series was the hardtop coupe, sedan and convertible and had only bench seats installed for all passengers, while the letter series was the coupe and had only bucket seats for all passengers and a full length center console.
+The Sport Series was the hardtop coupe, sedan and convertible and had only bench seats installed for all passengers, while the letter series was a coupe or convertible with only bucket seats for all passengers and a full length center console.

-Chrysler expanded the 300 product line to include a 4-door hardtop, which was a previous appearance on the 1960 DeSoto Adventurer hardtop sedan, adding 383 V8 as a choice (letter cars had 413 V8 as standard).
+Chrysler expanded the 300 product line to include a 4-door hardtop, which previously appeared on the 1960 DeSoto Adventurer, adding 383 V8 as a choice (whereas letter cars had a 413 V8 standard).

-For Canadian market there was similar Chrysler Saratoga offered instead, also as a 4-door sedan, from 1964 named Chrysler Saratoga 300 and bearing a similar trim.
+For the Canadian market a similar Chrysler Saratoga was offered instead, also as a 4-door sedan; from 1964 named Chrysler Saratoga 300 and with similar trim.

 1963 saw all-new sheet metal and the canted headlights were no longer offered.

 1965–1968

 There was an all-new sheetmetal in 1965.
-When the performance-first the Chrysler 300 letter series was discontinued in 1966, the 440 V8 replaced the 413 V8 in this "non-letter" version, and there was a mild facelift.
+When the performance-first Chrysler 300 letter series was discontinued in 1966, the 440 V8 replaced the 413 V8 in this "non-letter" version, and there was a mild facelift.